CarteriTrellis/CodeCamp2016/README.md

 # Seattle Code Camp 2016

-There are no slides for my "Rider: Adventures in Cross-Platform Development" because that was terrible.
+There are no slides for my "Rider: Adventures in Cross-Platform Development" because it was a terrible talk.
 My sincere apologies for the folks who attended, and my thanks for those who participated in the discussion about their current experiences with and the future of .NET cross-platform development.

 There are, however, slides for "A Year of Robots: Teens, Tech, and Transformations"